openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-request.md

 import { BusinessError } from '@ohos.base';

 try {
-  request.downloadFile(getContext(), { url: 'https://xxxx/xxxx.hap' }).then((data: request.DownloadTask) => {
+  // Replace the URL with the HTTP address of the real server. request.downloadFile(getContext(), { url: 'https://xxxx/xxxx.hap' }).then((data: request.DownloadTask) => {
     let downloadTask: request.DownloadTask = data;
     downloadTask.delete().then((result: boolean) => {